TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 BP6 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for BP6 is: 'Reputable source reports variant as benign, but without accessible evidence.'
-There is no such reputable source reporting this variant as benign.
+According to standard ACMG guidelines, the rule for BP6 is: "Reputable source reports variant as benign, but without accessible evidence."
+The evidence for this variant shows: no such reports available.
 Therefore, this criterion is not applied.

 BP7